NeuraiProject/neurai-rpc/neurai_methods.md

 The address will still hold the asset but it will be marked as invalid

-Requires the owner token (&ASSET!) in the wallet
+Requires the owner token (ASSET!) in the wallet

 Arguments:
-1. "asset_name"       (string, required) The DEPIN asset name (must start with &)
+1. "asset_name"       (string, required) The DEPIN asset name
 2. "address"          (string, required) The address to freeze
 3. "change_address"   (string, optional) The change address for the owner token